CrossGeeks/FirebasePushNotificationPlugin/README.md

 ### API Usage

-Call **CrossFirebasePushNotification.Current** from any project or PCL to gain access to APIs.
+Call **CrossFirebasePushNotification.Current** from any project to gain access to APIs.

 ## Features